 Everything you need to know about gifts in wills

 A bequest, also referred to as a gift in a Will or a legacy, is a charitable donation specified in a Will or other estate plan.
-It is a meaningful way to leave a lasting impact for generations to come.
+It is a meaningful way to leave a lasting impact that reflects your values and benefits generations to come.

-Here are three common ways supporters choose to leave a gift to us in their Will:
+Here are three common ways supporters choose to leave a gift to us in their Will, once provisions have been made for loved ones:

 You don’t have to be wealthy to make a Will.
 Whoever you are, whatever your situation, even with a small gift, you can make an enormous and lasting difference in the lives of children.